Requirements for the Major and Minor in Political Science (POL)

 C. Methodology Requirement

-Majors must demonstrate competence in appropriate social science methodology by passing POL 201 Introduction to Statistical Methods in Political Science with a grade of C or higher or another statistics course approved by the Department.
+Majors must demonstrate competence in appropriate social science methodology by passing POL 201 Introduction to Statistical Methods in Political Science with a grade of C or higher.
+We will accept the following equivalent courses for POL 201: AMS 102, AMS 110, BIO 211, BUS 215, ECO 320, PSY 201, or SOC 202.
 The Department suggests that students fulfill this requirement no later than the beginning of their junior year.
 A course taken to fulfill the methodology requirement may not count toward fulfilling any other major requirement.

 D. Upper-Division Writing Requirement